Relatives fear worst with four men and a boy missing after Mediterranean ship disaster

 Ignoring an older relative’s warnings, the group boarded a fishing boat from Libya to Italy, where they hoped to start crossing Europe on land and get to Germany.

-Instead of docking in Italy, the trawler capsized and sank Wednesday in thousands of feet of seawater 75 kilometers (45 miles) off Greece, close to the deepest part of the Mediterranean.
+Instead of docking in Italy, the trawler capsized and sank Wednesday in thousands of feet of seawater, 75 kilometers (45 miles) off Greece.
 The trawler may have carried as many as 750 passengers.
-Hundreds remained missing late Thursday.
-It would be one of the worst Mediterrranean shipwrecks in recent history if officials confirm relatives’ worst fears, as expected.
+Hundreds remained missing early Friday, on the third and final day of search operations.
+It would be one of the worst Mediterranean shipwrecks in recent history if officials confirm relatives’ worst fears, as expected.

 Five members of one family were aboard the trawler, including Ali Sheikhi, 29.
 The father of three boys, he left behind his wife, and boys — ages 6, 5 and 2 — hoping to one day reunite in Europe and offer the children the good education no longer found at home.